What is The Greyhound Protection Act?

 Do microchips really work?

 YES!
-In December, the DPVHS scanned a cat that was brought in as a stray.
+In December, the Dakin Animal Shelter scanned a cat that was brought in as a stray.
 She had a microchip (implanted by the MSPCA) and was reunited with her person after being missing for over 5 months!
-We recently found a micropchip in a cat who had been missing for more than 2 years!
-The original chip had been implanted by a humane society in New Hampshire.
 There are frequent news stories about pets reunited with their families after absences of months or even years.
 One Pomeranian, missing from Florida, was found in Illinois.
 On average, for each 25 microchips implanted, one pet will be reunited with their family.

-I found a stray pet - how can I find out if he has a microchip?
+I found a stray pet - how can I find out if it has a microchip?

-You can either call your veterinarian's office and ask to have the pet scanned or call DPVHS and we will be glad to scan it for you.
+You can either: call your veterinarian's office and ask to have the pet scanned, or call the shelter and we will be glad to scan it for you.

-I adopted a pet from the Dakin Animal Shelter or the Pioneer Valley Humane Society before you were microchipping, how can I protect my shelter graduate from loss?
+I adopted a pet from the Dakin Animal Shelter before you were microchipping, how can I protect my Dakin Shelter graduate from loss?

-For any animal adopted from the Dakin Animal Shelter or the Pioneer Valley Humane Society (or the Greenfield Area Animal Shelter), you may call the DPVHS Rescue & Rehab Center in Greenfield for a microchip appointment.
+For any animal adopted from the Dakin Animal Shelter, you may call the Shelter for a microchipping appointment.
 We will provide microchipping and registration for a fee of $20.
-For any pets NOT adopted from the DPVHS (or one of its older incarnations), please contact your veterinarian—most veterinarians offer microchipping to their clients.
+For any pets NOT adopted from the Dakin Animal Shelter, please contact your veterinarian - most veterinarians are offering microchipping to their clients.

-Where can I find more information about 24PetWatch microchips?
+Where can I find more information about HomeAgain microchips?

 Remember, if your pet has a microchip, please contact the national database immediately if your contact information (home or work phone number, address) should change.
 If you move/change phone numbers and do not update your information, your lost pet may not be reunited with you.
 This must be done for the life of your pet - the microchip will still be there in 10 years and your information must stay current with the national database!